Prompt-Based Exemplar Super-Compression and Regeneration for Class-Incremental Learning: Experiments

-\myparagraph{Comparison with the state-of-the-art.} The previous state-of-the-art (SOTA) exemplar compression approach is CIM~\cite{CIM}, which works best when incorporated with FOSTER~\cite{FOSTER}.
-We reimplement FOSTER with CIM using their code and obtain similar results as they reported on Food-101.
-However, we find that vanilla DER \cite{DER}, a model-centric CIL method based on dynamic networks, achieves even better performance on these three datasets.
-We plug in ESCORT to DER and attain new SOTA accuracies.

-\myparagraph{Learning from half.} The results of our approach and previous baselines in the LFH setting are illustrated in \cref{tab:LFH}.
-In most cases, ESCORT significantly improves the performance of DER by a large margin, \eg, $4.5\%$ on Caltech-256, $2.8\%$ on Food-101, and $1.8\%$ on Places-100 for $N = 10$.
-Note that the model performance still benefits from ESCORT even when only $M = 1$ copy is generated per image in Places-100, which means that our approach does not depend on numerous generations per image on large-scale datasets to improve performance.

-\myparagraph{Learning from scratch.} We change to the LFS setting with $5$, $10$, and $25$ stages and evaluate our method on Caltech-256 dataset.
-The results are shown in \cref{tab:LFS}.
-More evident improvements can be observed from applying ESCORT: $4.7\%$ for $N = 5$ and $5.0\%$ for $N = 10$ and $25$.
+\myparagraph{Comparison with previous approaches.} We test the CIL performance of different methods with LFS and LFH protocols, illustrating the results in Table~\ref{tab:LFS_and_LFH}.
+PESCR significantly enhances the baseline method DER by a large margin.
+In $10$-phase LFS setting, PESCR improves accuracy by $5.0\%$ and $2.8\%$ on Caltech-256 and ImageNet-100, respectively.
+In $11$-phase LFH setting, PESCR improves accuracy by $4.5\%$, $2.8\%$, $2.3\%$, and $3.2\%$ on Caltech-256, Food-101, Places-100, and ImageNet-100, respectively.

-\myparagraph{Ablation study.} We investigate the effect of applying partial compression ($\alpha > 0$) and diffusion-based data augmentation ($p > 0$) in \cref{tab:ablation}.
+\myparagraph{Ablation study.} We investigate the effect of partial compression (by setting $\alpha > 0$) and diffusion-based data augmentation (by setting $p > 0$) on PESCR in Table~\ref{tab:ablation}.
+These two operations respectively focus on improving quantity and diversity of exemplars.
 For straightforward representation, we directly show the number of real ($R$) and synthetic ($S$) exemplars per class, instead of $\alpha$.
 The compressed ratio can be expressed as $\alpha = 1 - \frac{R}{b}$.
-This experiment also evaluates the effect of increasing exemplar quantity and diversity: image compression mainly increases quantity and data augmentation focuses on enhancing diversity.

-It can be observed that when no augmentation is applied ($p = 0$), the model hardly benefits from extra synthetic exemplars, due to the domain gap issue.
-However, when the model gets acclimated to the generated copies during training (by setting $p > 0$), the domain gap is greatly reduced and extra exemplars become beneficial.
-It is impressive that with improved diversity of the generated images, data augmentation itself is already able to enhance model performance, but increasing the quantity of exemplars by compression further improves the accuracy dramatically.

-For memory allocation, only a small proportion of the budget has to be used for saving edge maps (about $1$ or $2$ units per class).
-Model performance benefits marginally or even declines when excessive generated exemplars are introduced to training, as the model is biased towards synthetic image features.
+It can be observed that when augmentation is not applied, the improvement by increasing exemplar quantity is relatively limited.
+When augmentation is applied, as the domain gap is reduced, the model benefits much more from additional exemplars.
+Jointly applying these two techniques yields the best result.
+However, excessive exemplars (when $\alpha > 0.3$) harm the model performance, as the model is biased towards learning from the dominating synthetic data.